 A museum building has some of the oldest pieces preserved inside it.
 There are boards with diagrams explaining the process of fossil making.
 And all other information about fossils like types of fossils.
 The main attraction here is the Dinosaur egg that kind of made this park famous.

 Put it on your itinerary to meet the most ancient trees of the subcontinent when you plan your trip to Kanha or Bandhavgarh.
+This is one of its kind park in India, displaying the fossils, a great learning experience.
+Something that can enhance the scientific curiosity of the visitors towards the centuries gone by.

 Recommend you to read following related Travel Blogs on Madhya Pradesh.